Opinion | The latest polling suggests Trump’s ugliest campaign strategy may be imploding

-But what if a public backlash is brewing against what Trump is doing?
+But what if a public backlash is brewing against what President Trump is doing?
 What if many voters see Trump’s exploitation of the situation as part of the problem, and are recoiling from that?
 If so, this could challenge the conventional pundit playbook, and prompt a revisiting of how cycles of racial nationalism and attempts at reconciliation play out in our politics.

 New polling suggests this possibility.
 A CNN poll finds that 58 percent of Americans say Trump’s response to the protests has been “more harmful,” while only 33 percent say it’s “more helpful.”

 That 58 percent is down a smidgen from 65 percent in June.
-But that’s not surprising: Trump just monopolized the airwaves for a week with undiluted authoritarian agitprop that depicted white America under siege amid full scale civil collapse while deifying him as our strongman savior.
+But that’s not surprising: Trump just monopolized the airwaves for a week with undiluted authoritarian agitprop that depicted white America under siege amid full-scale civil collapse while deifying him as our strongman savior.

 In that context, the fact that a solid majority sees Trump making the problem worse is striking.
 And a new ABC/Ipsos poll underscores the point with some surprising findings: